MVGrasp: Real-Time Multi-View 3D Object Grasping in Highly Cluttered Environments

-The number of object views is an important parameter for object grasping.
-In this work, we consider orthographic views including XoY, XoZ, and YoZ projections.
-Figure \ref{projections} shows two examples of this procedure for a \texttt{ glass-cleaner} and a \texttt{ juice-box}\footnote{Video of this procedure is available: \href{https://youtu.be/0UWXIlg2WC8}{\cblue{\texttt{ https://youtu.be/0UWXIlg2WC8}}}}.
-The intuition behind this selection is that most of the household objects are stably graspable from \textit{top}, \textit{side}, or \textit{front} views~\cite{robocup}.
-The obtained projections are then normalized (i.e., mean-subtracted and divided by standard deviation) and fed to the network.

-We develop a function to define which of these views is the most-informative view for approaching and grasping the target object.
-Therefore, we use viewpoint entropy that nicely takes into account both the number of occupied pixels and their values.
-We calculate the entropy of a view, $v$, as $H (M) = - \sum_{i=1}^{l^2} p_i \log_2(p_i)$, where $p_i$ represents the value of $i${th} pixel, and then sort the views based on their entropy value.
-The view with maximum entropy is considered as the most-informative view.
-We also consider the kinematic feasibility and distance that the robot would require to travel in the configuration space.
-In the case of large objects, or a pile of objects, there is a clear advantage (e.g., collision-free) to grasp from above, while for an isolated (cans, bottles, boxes, toys),
+Figure~\ref{projections} shows the process of constructing local reference frames, generating bounding box and orthographic projections for two sample objects. {It should be noted that the robot uses a single real Kinect camera to perceive the environment.
+Although our approach can work with arbitrary camera poses, the optimal camera pose is the one that offers greater scene coverage, as coverage directly affects the quality of virtual views.
+In particular, better scene coverage will make the object's point cloud more apparent, allowing us to generate more accurate view of the object.
+In our experiments, we realized that the ideal camera angle would be between 30 and 60 degrees with respect to the workplace, depending on the height of the camera.}